buntine/barcoders/README.md

 ## Tests

-Note, some of the tests leave behind image files in ./target/debug that should be visually inspected for correctness.
+Note, some of the tests (intentionally) leave behind image files in ./target/debug that should be visually inspected for correctness.

 ```
 $ cargo test